Planning and Forecasting

 Regional System Planning

 A reliable source of electricity is essential to supporting community growth.
 Regional system planning divides Ontario into 21 regions based on the configuration of the power system.
-The IESO is responsible for creating integrated regional plans, looking individually at each area’s unique characteristics to ensure a reliable electricity supply to the regional level.
+Where there are regional system needs, the IESO is responsible for creating Integrated Regional Resource Plans (IRRPs), looking individually at each area’s unique characteristics to ensure a reliable electricity supply to the regional level.
 With consideration to requirements in the provincial and local level, regional planning allows for a community-customized approach.
 The IESO regularly measures the levels of supply and demand to determine changing electricity needs, and if required, begins a process to develop customized solutions.

 Find your region and get involved in its electricity plan.